denten-books/plain-text/2-device.md

 terms of another.
 This process is not exact.
 For example, how would one check whether a "clay model" corresponds to a "language model" of something?
 In thinking of the various ways in which the process of translation breaks, Wittgenstein continually returns to the pianola, a type of a player piano.
-In the player piano, the relationship between music score sheet and the keyboard is rigidly defined.
+The mechanism of the player piano defines the relationship between music score sheet and the keyboard in a rigid way.
 Perforated sheet music passes through the machine, activating a set of corresponding pins.
-The conceptual world of the mechanism and the conceptual world of music notation thus correspond exactly.
-Correspondence is assured.
-The machine enacts the metaphor across media through rigid connections.
-We are guaranteed correspondence through mechanical
-means: by the way the actuating mechanism of the player piano fit into the groves of the piano roll.
+When functioning properly, the pins have no other option but to respond appropriately.
+The symbolism of music notation and the symbolism of the mechanism stand in accord to one another.
+The rigidity of the connection assures correspondence.
+The machine enacts an exacting translation from one medium to another.
+We are guaranteed correspondence between the two through mechanical means as the actuating mechanism of the player piano fits into the groves of the piano roll.

 ![Electrically-operated musical instrument by Clyde Coleman of Chicago, Il.
 1914, US1107495A.
 Wittgenstein returns to the image of pianola throughout his writings.](images/pianola.png)

-The above correspondence brings us closer to a solution to the "proper" interpretation problem.
-But, like all other mechanisms of comprehensions, the pianola can break too.
+This sort of a rigid correspondence brings us closer to a solution to the "proper interpretation" problem.
+But, like the other, less exacting, mechanisms of comprehension, the pianola can break too.
 In the early passages of *Philosophical Grammar*, Wittgenstein explains: "Aren't our sentences parts of a mechanism?
 As in a pianola?
 But suppose it is in bad condition?
 So it is not the effect but the purpose of the signs (the holes in the pianola roll).
 Their purpose *within* the mechanism" [@wittgenstein_philosophical_1974, 10].
 Wittgenstein elaborates a few pages later:

 > The sentences that we utter have a particular purpose, they are to produce
 > certain effects.
 They are parts of a mechanism, perhaps a psychological